JLC2141/intro_to_cli/README.md

 └── script.sh
 ```

+> [!NOTE] <br>
+> You may also see a .devcontainer and images folder.
+Ignore them. <br>
+> They were needed to buiid the environment we're currently working in and add images to the tutorial.

 ---

 This parellels to the same functionality you may be used to when, for example, using the file explorer on your computer, such as this: